EgorBo/Disasmo/README.md

 ```
 We have to build it twice because we need mostly release files and a debug version of `clrjit.dll`.
 For more details visit [viewing-jit-dumps.md](https://github.com/dotnet/coreclr/blob/master/Documentation/building/viewing-jit-dumps.md).
-The the Add-in basically follows steps mentioned in the doc:
+The Add-in basically follows steps mentioned in the doc above:
 ```
 dotnet restore
 dotnet publish -r win-x64 -c Release